aniketh-kulkarni/Calculator/README.md

   3. Multiplication(*)
   4. Division(/)
   5. EqualsTo(=)
   6. Point(.)......
-This can be operated as a Decimal Point when peroforming and calculating the Decimal Numbers.
+This can be operated as a Decimal Point when performing and calculating the Decimal Numbers.